oracle/weblogic-deploy-tooling/site/kubernetes.md

-## Configuring Oracle WebLogic Server Kubernetes Operator
+## Using WDT with Oracle WebLogic Server Kubernetes Operator

 The Extract Domain Resource Tool can be used to create a domain resource file for use with the Oracle WebLogic Server Kubernetes Operator.
 This allows the domain configuration and the Kubernetes container configuration to be specified in a single model file.